 Flying around the continent is cheap and easy, with many low-cost airlines to choose from; although you can be in a neighbouring country in less than a couple of hours on a flight, going overland is definitely more sustainable.
 If you choose to hire a car, you could find yourself paying toll fees in countries such as France or Spain.

 Car sharing not only is a way of sharing a journey, but it’s a chance to meet others too.
 Car-sharing sites such as BlaBlaCar approve drivers beforehand, so you can travel across 45 countries in the UK and Europe with peace of mind.

 Slovenia, Liechtenstein, Monaco and Macedonia have good bus systems, and tunnels connect the Faroe Islands, allowing for a good road network for buses and cars.
 You could always consider cycling too, especially around the smaller countries or through somewhere picturesque, like Tuscany.

 Sailing around the Greek, Turkish or Croatian islands is the perfect way to island hop.
 Unless you pay a single supplement, you may find yourself sharing a cabin on a sailing holiday.
 For those who want to be more independent, there are ferries to get you between the islands.

 Ferries operate between Albania and Italy and also Corfu in Greece.
-From Istanbul you can practically get anywhere if you’re prepared to spend hours on a bus.
-Internally, they have a great bus system, with safe overnight buses.
+You can practically get anywhere from Istanbul if you’re prepared to spend hours on a bus.
+Internally, they have a great bus system with safe overnight buses.

 If you are unsure how to travel Europe solo and prefer to travel in a group, choose a hop on/hop off bus service as an alternative to local transport.
 These are great for solos, as you can meet other travellers on the buses and travel with them, at least to your next destination, anyway.